-Another kind of baby walker is a stationary baby walker (the same design, but they only go in a circle or don’t move at all).
+Another kind of device is a stationary baby walker (the same design, but they only go in a circle or don’t move at all).
 See an example here.

 Are Baby Walkers Safe?